5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Reverting_Root_Patches.md

 Listed below, you find some options to recover from failed root patching attemps.
 They are sorted from easiest (option 1) to most difficult (option 3).

 ## Preperations
+Prior to reverting root patches, do the following if your system requires root patches in order to access the internet:
-- Check if a newer version of [OCLP](https://github.com/dortania/OpenCore-Legacy-Patcher/releases) is available and download it prior to reverting root patches if your system relies on root patches to get working Wi-Fi.
+- Check if a newer version of [OCLP](https://github.com/dortania/OpenCore-Legacy-Patcher/releases) is available and download it
-- If the macOS update is newer than the latest official OCLP release, check if newer commits to the source code exist and [download the latest nightly build](https://github.com/dortania/OpenCore-Legacy-Patcher/blob/main/SOURCE.md).
+- If the macOS update is newer than the latest official OCLP release, check if newer commits to the source code exist and [download the latest nightly build](https://github.com/dortania/OpenCore-Legacy-Patcher/blob/main/SOURCE.md) instead.
 The version number should be higher than the one of the official release.
+- Download the latest [KernelDebupKit](https://github.com/dortania/KdkSupportPkg/releases).
+Click on "Assets" and download the .dmg file

 ## Option 1: Reverting Root Patches if macOS still can be used
 If you can still boot into macOS and use it, do the following to revert Root Patches.